-Twitch is one of the most popular game streaming platforms where streamers and viewers from around the world come together to have a great time.
-However, as good as the platform is, it isn’t perfect and runs into the occasional bug or glitch from time to time.
+Twitch is one of the most popular game streaming platforms where streamers and viewers worldwide come together for a great time.
+However, as good as the platform is, it isn’t perfect and runs into the occasional bug or glitch occasionally.

 In this article, we’re talking about the Twitch error loading data issue, its causes and what you can do to fix the problem.